-13.8 Overlapping Coalitions
+12.8 Overlapping Coalitions

 It is typically assumed that an agent belongs to a single coalition; however, there are some applications where agents can be members of multiple coalitions.
 For instance, the expertise of an agent may be required by different coalitions at the same time, and the agent can have enough resources to be part of two or more coalitions.
-In a traditional setting, the use of the same agent i by two coalitions $C_1$ and $C_2$ would require a merge of the two coalitions.
-This larger coalition U is potentially harder to manage, and a priori, there would not be much interaction between the agents in $C_1$ and $C_2$ , except for agent i.
-Another application that requires the use of overlapping coalition is tracking targets using a sensor networks [97].
+In a traditional setting, the use of the same agent i by two coalitions C_1 and C_2 would require a merge of the two coalitions.
+This larger coalition U is potentially harder to manage, and a priori, there would not be much interaction between the agents in C_1 and C_2 , except for agent i.
+Another application that requires the use of overlapping coalition is tracking targets using a sensor networks [21].
 In this work, a coalition is defined for a target, and as agents can track multiple targets at the same time, they can be members of different coalitions.

 The traditional stability concepts do not consider this issue.
 One possibility is for the agent to be considered as two different agents, but this representation is not satisfactory as it does not capture the real power of this agent.
-Shehory and Kraus propose a setting with overlapping coalition [89]: Each agent has a capacity, and performing a task may use only a fraction of the agent's capacity.
+Shehory and Kraus propose a setting with overlapping coalition [39]: Each agent has a capacity, and performing a task may use only a fraction of the agent's capacity.
 Each time an agent commits to a task, the possible coalitions that can perform a given task can change.
 A mapping to a set covering problem allows to find the coalition.
 However, the study of the stability is not considered.
-Another approach is the use of fuzzy coalition [16]: agents can be members of a coalition.
-Other work considers that the agents have different degree of membership, and their payoff depends on this degree [5, 59, 67].
-The protocols in [57] also allow overlapping coalitions.
+Another approach is the use of fuzzy coalition [8]: agents can be members of a coalition with a certain degree that represents the risk associated with being in that coalition.
+Other work considers that the agents have different degree of membership, and their payoff depends on this degree [4, 31, 34].
+The protocols in [29] also allow overlapping coalitions.